| |

 Cutting the Fabric

-Stitch around the cut muslin seal the edges.
-(Optional for this project, as you will never be washing these inserts, so they are not likely to fray).
+Seal the edges of your fabric, zig-zag stitch around the edges to seal.
+(Optional for this project, as you will never be washing these inserts, so they are not likely to fray.

-Sew the remaining side but leave six inches open so you can insert the stuffing.
+Sew the remaining side, leaving six inches open to insert the pillow stuffing.

-Make sure you put in lots of stuffing a small hill of stuffing just will not do.
+Stuff the pillow with your stuffing of choice.
 If you’re using feather stuffing you will want to have a vacuum nearby, trust me somehow it was snowing feathers everywhere.
+Stuff the cushion well, you want fluffy pillows, once you get the desired look pin the opening together well.

-Once sewn together I used the vacuum to remove any feathers from the outside of my DIY cushion inserts.
+Once sewn together I used the vacuum to remove any feathers from the outside of my DIY pillow insert.

 Needle and thread (optional)

-Two 10 inch circles.
-I cheated and used a cake pan.
-I just placed a ten” cake pan on my fabric and drew around it with chalk, so easy.
-You could also use a pot lid, an embroidery hoop, or draw a circle using string and chalk.
+Two 10-inch circles.
+I used a cake pan placed a 10 ” cake pan on the muslin and traced the outline with chalk, so easy.
+Use anything you have on hand that’s round and the right size.
+Other ideas include a pot lid, an embroidery hoop, or a bowl .
+Or a string and chalk.

 To use string and chalk, tie a string around your chalk.
-Make your string 5″ long (the radius of 10″ circle).
-Hold the string end firm at the center of your circle on the fabric.
+Make your string 5″ long (the radius of a 10″ circle).
+Drawing directly on the fabric, hold the string end firm at the center of your circle.
 Pull the string tight and draw a chalk mark in a circular motion until you have the circle.

 If you want to make a different size decide on the diameter of the end circles first and then do a quick calculation to figure out the circumference for the rectangle.
 The formula is 3.14 x the diameter of your circle =πd